 The second member of the SW300 family to date is an unusual small seconds movement.
 Cal.
 SW360-1 is a clone of ETA’s Cal.
 2895-2, a rarely-seen automatic movement with date and small seconds.
 This is used by TAG Heuer as their Calibre 6.
 Although internal documents are dated 2014, the first public mentions of SW360-1 come two years later.

 Sellita’s final member of the SW300 family is a clone of ETA’s GMT movement, Cal.
 2893-2.
 This movement is mentioned in the press Cal.
 SW330-1 in 2015, suggesting introduction before the pre-existing SW360-1.
-As of 2020, these three movements are the only members of the SW300 family.
+In March 2020, Sellita updated six components of this movement to become Cal.
+SW330-2.
+In 2021, Sellita began fitting all SW300 movements with a new mainspring and barrel, boosting power reserve from 42 to 56 hours.
+As of 2022, these three movements are the only members of the SW300 family.